 Enhancements to the Transportation System Check All that Apply Max.
 Points Is the project included in an adopted plan?
 1 Is the project consistent with the goals of the River to Sea TPO's Complete Streets Policy on Page 5?
 1 Does local government have Land Development Code requirements to construct sidewalks?
 1 Does the project improve mobility between two or more different land use types located within 1⁄2 mile of each other, including residential and employment, retail or recreational areas?
 1 Does the project benefit transit riders by improving connectivity to existing or programmed pathways or transit facilities?
 1 Does the project conform to Transit Oriented Development principles?
 1 Does the project sponsor have a Complete Streets Policy?
 1 Is the project an extension or phased part of a larger redevelopment effort in the corridor/area?
 1 Project is located in a "gateway" or entrance corridor as identified in a local government applicant's master plan, or other approved planning document.
-1 Maximum Points Awarded 9
+1 Is the project a Trail Town or contributes to achieving the designation?
+1 Maximum Points Awarded 10